 Come See the Original Creatures of the Night.

 Don your costume, bring your trick-or-treat bag and get ready for the “wildest” Halloween event in town!
-Boo at the Zoo is a unique way for families to trick-or-treat and enjoy Halloween festivities in a safe environment.
+Boo at the Zoo is a unique way for families to trick-or-treat and enjoy Halloween festivities, and COVID-19 precautions will be in place.

 All of our candy is made with sustainable palm oil to help protect wild orangutans!

-Download & Share our Orangutan-friendly Halloween Guide 2019 PDF
+Download & Share our Orangutan-Friendly Halloween Guide 2020

 Download & shop smart with our FREE Sustainable Palm Oil Shopping Guide App